Appendix U — SPSS Tutorial: Factorial ANOVA

 Exercise 2: Run a 2(Group) × 3(Time) mixed ANOVA using sprint_20m_s as the dependent variable.
 Inspect Mauchly’s test.
 Is the Group × Time interaction significant?
 Produce an interaction profile plot and describe the pattern in 2–3 sentences.

-Exercise 3: The mixed ANOVA for strength_kg yielded a Group × Time interaction of η²_p = .513.
+Exercise 3: The mixed ANOVA for grip strength yielded a Group × Time interaction of η²_p = .513.
 Use GPower (F-test: ANOVA: Repeated Measures, between-within interaction) to determine the minimum sample size needed to detect this interaction with power = .80, α = .05, two groups, three measurement time points, and a within-subject correlation of r* = .97.
 How does this compare to the N = 60 used in the study?